 If your position is at on off-campus FWS site, your name will appear on a set of time sheets provided to your off-campus employer, once your paperwork has been processed.
 You and your supervisor must complete a timesheet each week and return it to SES by 11 am on the Monday following the completed work week.
 As with on-campus timesheets, your supervisor will be responsible for reporting the number of hours you worked each day.

-Student employees may arrange to have their paycheck directly deposited into their checking or savings account.
-This can save you time by allowing your pay to go directly into your bank account, relieving you of the need to deposit your paycheck.
-You may sign up for direct deposit online through HR Direct Self-Service (www.umb.edu/hr) or pick up a paper request at SES or Human Resources Office.
+Student employees have their paycheck directly deposited into their checking or savings account.
+You may sign up for direct deposit online through HR Direct Self-Service or pick up a paper request at SES or Human Resources Office.
 Paystubs are available to download online through HR Direct Self-Service.
 If your address changes, please notify Human Resources.

-Students who work in excess of 3 hours are entitled to a 15 minute paid break.
+Students who work in 3+ hour-shift should have a 15 minute paid break.

-Students who work in excess of 6 hours are required to take a 30 minute meal break.
-This break is unpaid and is in addition to the 15 minute paid break to which they are entitled.
+Students who work in a 6+ hour-shift are required to take a 30 minute meal break.
+This break is unpaid and is in addition to the 15 minute paid break.
 The student should sign out on the department's time roster at the beginning of the meal break and sign back in at the end of the meal break.
 The 30 minute meal break requirement is based on Massachusetts state law.